All pork pricing trends are based on USDA data as of February 20, 2026.

-The USDA reported a weekly hog harvest of 2.228 MM hogs last week.
-This level is roughly 12-13% higher than the prior week, due to the holiday.
-The 2025 calendar year concluded with a total hog harvest down 1.5% from 2024.
+The USDA reported a weekly hog harvest of 2.516 MM hogs last week.
+This level is roughly 0.7% higher than the prior week.
+Running harvest level year-to-date is down 2.2% compared to last year.

 Loins